brandur/sorg/content/drafts/ruby-scale.md

 * Canary deploys to help detect problems early, and contain the fallout in the inevitable case of a bad deploy.

-If Ruby code hasn't been run, it almost certainly doesn't work.
-Even if it's been run and everything works today, without total test coverage something is bound to break tomorrow.
+If Ruby code hasn't been run, it doesn't work.
+Even once you've fixed it and it does, it's bound to break again at some point in the future without line coverage that's complete enough to ensure that every line changed is valid.

 ### Boundary bleeding (#boundary-bleeding)